SAP HANA XS Advanced Connection Details

 false

-to true will simplify the names of tables and columns returned.
-It will enforce a naming scheme such that only alphanumeric characters and the underscore are valid for the displayed table and column names.
-Any nonalphanumeric characters will be converted to an underscore.
+Setting UseSimpleNames to True simplifies the names of columns returned.
+It also enforces a naming scheme such that only alphanumeric characters and the underscore are valid for the displayed column names.